C-O-R-A/CoDI/README.md

 - TCP communication for commands, state feedback, and video
 - Threaded background receivers
-- Optional Tkinter GUI for monitoring and testing
 - Command encoding and state decoding utilities

 ---